Most Effective Products

 How to Get Rid of Sac Spiders

-• Our top recommended ways to treat for sac spiders are decluttering and exclusion along with a treatment of Supreme IT Insecticide around your homes exterior and indoor cracks and crevices as well as placing down glue boards to capture them.
+• Our top recommended ways to treat sac spiders are decluttering and exclusion, along with treating your home's exterior and indoor cracks and crevices with Supreme IT Insecticide and placing down glue boards to capture them.

 • To prevent future sac spider problems, keep your home free of clutter and place a perimeter treatment of Supreme IT Insecticide around your home to form a protective barrier.